meet our members

 Theresa was invited to speak on "Use of DNA repair and oxidative stress gene risk/protective scores to predict cognitive function in women with breast cancer" as part of the Research Oncology – The Science of Symptoms symposium at the 2014 ISONG World Congress on Nursing and Genomics.
 Theresa has also presented her work at the Oncology Nursing Society and Eastern Nursing Research Society conferences.

 In addition to her academic commitments, Theresa is the secretary of her school's Doctoral Nursing Student Organization, a member of the STTI Eta Chapter Leadership Succession Committee, and volunteers in the cancer survivorship community.
-She is also a member of the ISONG World Congress Planning Committee and is excited to be chairing the "Poster Blitz" session – new to the 2015 Congress.
+She is also a member of the ISONG World Congress Planning Committee and is excited to be chairing the "Poster Blitz" session – new to the Congress in 2015 and due to popular demand also offered in 2016 and 2017!.
 She hopes to connect with many of you there!

 At the International Society of Nurses in Genetics we have a membership that varies widely in their path to genetics and their experiences.
 One of these we'd like you to meet is Jeanine Seguin Santelli, PhD, APRN, AGPCNP-BC, FAAN.
 Currently Professor and Chair of Nursing at Nazareth College, Jeanine is fulfilling her two childhood dreams, to be a nurse and a teacher.